 Note: by default, the system data are recorded in sub-folder "dados" inside the main application folder.
-To change the database settings using the menu item "Reports" - "Edit Database".With some data already recorded in database it is possible to create SCADA software system reports.
+To change the database settings using the menu item "Reports" - "Edit Database".With some data already recorded in database it is possible to create SCADA system system reports.

-To generate a system report with the SCADA software recorded data, click at the menu Data and Reports - Open (or insert a button HMI object in the panel and click "Show this button's report" - as explained in step 3).
+To generate a system report with the SCADA system recorded data, click at the menu Data and Reports - Open (or insert a button HMI object in the panel and click "Show this button's report" - as explained in step 3).
 At the first time, in this stage of development, a window will be shown for choosing a system report template (that can be customized later):